Finally, it’s done. I finished testing the Roborock Q7 Max, and here’s the review!

 You’ll notice in the photo above the wide port connecting directly to the robot’s brush roll.

-It’s excellent at getting debris out of the dustbin, even full ones like this.
+It’s excellent at removing debris from the dustbin, even full ones like this.

 And here’s how it looks after the base station emptied it.